 Existing law establishes, until January 1, 2026, certain time and distance and appointment time standards for specified Medi-Cal managed care covered services, consistent with federal regulations relating to network adequacy standards, to ensure that those services are available and accessible to enrollees of Medi-Cal managed care plans in a timely manner, as specified.

-This bill would extend the operation of those standards indefinitely.
+This bill would extend the operation of those standards to January 1, 2029.
 The bill would also require a managed care plan to ensure that each subcontractor network complies with certain appointment time standards unless already required to do so.
-The bill would set forth related reporting requirements with regard to subcontractor networks.
+The bill would require a plan to demonstrate to the department each subcontractor network's compliance with time or distance and appointment time standards, as specified.

 Existing law permits the department to authorize a managed care plan to use clinically appropriate video synchronous interaction, as defined, as a means of demonstrating compliance with the time or distance standards.